-The start of the week usually involves looking at meetings that may need to be put into my diary; some might be urgent and therefore I need to rearrange other appointments to fit them in.
-Meetings that involve the bigger team around the children in our care take place regularly.
-They might be about school, the child’s mental health or involve a general review and they might include quite a few people.
-My foster carers are usually very accommodating when I change appointments to fit something else in, but I hope they know that I would do the same for them.
-We are always having to prioritise and assess risks; it’s a big part of my role.
+We advocate strongly for our foster carers as required and support them to be the best version of themselves.
+Meetings that involve the bigger team around the children in our care take place regularly, it is part of my job to ensure that the foster carers are involved and consulted.
+The meetings might be about the child’s school, the child’s mental health or involve a general review and they might include quite a few people.
+The foster carers are usually very accommodating when I change appointments to fit something else in, but I hope they know that I would do the same for them.
+We are always having to prioritise and assess risk; it’s a big part of my role.

 If I am going to see one of my foster families, there is always a nice cup of tea and in many cases other treats awaiting me.
 My foster carers offer great hospitality, even when it extends to quite a number of people, as others from the local authority and health team often need to meet at the foster carers’ house too.
 I have never been to a foster carers house where there is isn’t a warm welcome and good coffee to be had.

 I provide supervision formally for my foster carers every month.
 This is a great time for reflection and an overview of what might be able to be done differently.
 I support them by looking at their wellbeing too; we have to make sure that foster carers put their own oxygen mask on first before helping others.
-It’s important that we recognise early on where extra support might help the foster carers.
+It’s important that we recognise early on where extra support might help the foster carers to succeed in their role.
 This helps us, as a team, to prevent a crisis happening out of hours and also to help equip the foster carers to deal well with challenges that arise.
 I share interesting articles and snippets of research to update my foster carers.
 The development of foster carers is a big part of my role.
 I work to help the foster carers to reflect on the impact of what they are doing every day with the children.
 I help them when they are presenting as tired, as often they do not see that themselves and they are so dedicated that they will just keep going.
 I often have to stop them and say you need some time for you.

 I have to capture everything that has been said and done as part of the day.
 It is important to evidence conversations and actions taken on behalf of our children and our foster carers.
 When documented, the evidence can be seen as progress that has been made towards our goals and aims for the children and contributes to the bigger picture, which can be added to by other members of the team around the child.
 I work positively to see what might lie ahead and use my many years’ experience and knowledge to prevent a crisis where I can.
-I am not one for typing at my laptop whilst I am with foster carers; our conversations are often very heartfelt and meaningful, so typing whilst trying to listen and allow people to feel at ease is not something I can do.
+I am not one for typing at my laptop whilst I am with foster carers; our conversations are often very heartfelt and meaningful, so typing whilst trying to listen and put people at ease, is not something I can do.
 I would rather make notes and type everything up later.

 The end of the day normally involves a check on the diary for the next day and responding to emails from the various people involved in our day to day work with children.
 I like yoga, watching films, reading and spending time with my friends, all of which help me to maintain my sense of wellbeing.
 I take my self-care very seriously.
 I want to be the very best version of myself that I can be.
 So many of my colleagues have suffered stressful episodes from time to time because social work is so much more than a job, it is a way of life.
 But I wouldn’t have it any other way.